 Review on Tangawizi

-The prospect of cutting-edge contemporary Indian cooking in the suburban backwaters of East Twickenham sounds intriguing, and this enigmatically named restaurant, Tangawizi by Richmond Bridge, certainly hit the ground running.
+Cutting-edge contemporary Indian cooking in the suburban backwaters of East Twickenham sounds intriguing, and this restaurant certainly hit the ground running.
 Mind you, the fact that the chef trained with that guru of the Indian new wave, Vineet Bhatia, may have helped things along.

 Even better are the main courses, where things get really interesting: marinated red snapper is coated in tempura batter and paired with an unlikely Cheddar and Parmesan risotto, while tanghai lamb is a curry served in a coconut.
 Vegetables and dhals are up to the mark, and you might finish with palate-cleansing mango ice cream.